Open Bible Data Home About News OET Key

 but all foolish people are eager to argue with others.

-so when it is time to harvest crops, they look for crops in their fields, but there are none.
+Then when it is time to harvest crops, they look for crops in their fields, but there are none.

-6 Many people claim to be faithful,
+6 Many people claim that they are faithful individuals,

-but very few people act faithfully!
+but very few people actually act faithfully!

-7 Righteous people behave honestly;
+7 Righteous people live honestly;

 8 Ideally, kings who sit on their thrones in order to judge people